apache/echarts-doc/en/option/partial/icon.md

 {{ target: partial-icon }}

-You can choose the marking type, there are {{ import: partial-icon-buildin}}
+Icon types provided by ECharts includes {{ import: partial-icon-buildin}}

-you can also set to picture through `'image://url'` , in which url is the link to a picture.
+It can also be set to an image with `'image://url'` , in which url is the link to a picture.

 {{ use: partial-icon-path }}